gcharvin/DetecDiv/README.md

 is an array that contains all classifiers created

-myproject.addClassification(index) will duplicate the object myproject.processing.classification(index) , where index the index of a valid classi object user is asked whether to import ROIs included in the original classi object
+myproject.addClassification(index) will duplicate the object myproject.processing.classification(index) , where index the index of a valid @classi object user is asked whether to import ROIs included in the original classi object

 myproject.addClassification(string) will import an existing classifier (string) from a repository
+%% not really implemented yet%%

 myproject.removeClassification(id) will remove a classifier specified by the index id.

-myproject.processing.classification(id).addROI(@classi object OR @fov object, ROIs IDs (optional) ) adds ROIs to the classification myproject.processing.classification(id).
+myproject.processing.classification(id).addROI(@classi object OR @fov object, optional: ROIs IDs) adds ROIs to the classification myproject.processing.classification(id).
-ROIs come either from a fov or from an exisiting classi object This function will preserve training sets and reformat it if the number of classes are different
+ROIs may come either from a @fov or from an exisiting @classi object This function will preserve training sets and reformat it if the number of classes are different

 myproject.processing.classification(id).setClasses(classnames)
-allows the user to define and to reassign classes in the classi object and dependencies (ROIs) number of classes can be extended or decreased
+allows the user to define and to reassign classes in the @classi object and dependencies (ROIs) number of classes can be extended or decreased

 myproject.myproject.processing.classification(id).userTraining